-For graduation with the MD degree, students must fulfill the requirement in the current Student Handbook, listed below.
-Because these requirements can change, all students, particularly those returning from a Leave of Absence or from the Graduate School of Biomedical Sciences, should be sure that they have reviewed this current information.
+For graduation with the MD degree, students must fulfill the requirements in the current Student Handbook, listed below.
+Because these requirements can change, all students, particularly those returning from a Leave of Absence or from the Morningside Graduate School of Biomedical Sciences, should be sure that they have reviewed this current information.
 Students may consult with their Learning Communities Mentor or the Associate Dean for Student Affairs with any questions pertaining to these requirements.
-EPC rev. 01/06/15